Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

 Let’s review the different components of the `ocr_helper.py` module listed above and explore how its functions help our Intelligent App process images and perform aggregate operations:

 - The `process_ocr` function takes the parameter `source_image`, which is the path of the image to be processed.
-The function then initializes the `VisionServiceOptions` using environment variables `VISION_ENDPOINT` and `VISION_KEY` to connect to the Azure AI for Vision API.
+The function then initializes the `VisionServiceOptions` using environment variables `VISION_ENDPOINT` and `VISION_KEY` to connect to the Azure AI Vision API.
 - The `process_ocr` function creates a `VisionSource` object with the specified `source_image` file name. `ImageAnalysisOptions` specify the features to be analyzed, including `CAPTION` and `TEXT`.
 The language is set to English (`"en"`), and gender-neutral captions are enabled.
 - Finally, an `ImageAnalyzer` object is created with the service options, vision source, and analysis options.
 The image is then analyzed using the `image_analyzer.analyze` method to retrieve OCR results.
 The recognized text from the OCR result is extracted, with numerical values stored in the `string_list` variable.
 - The `convert_to_decimal_list` function converts the list of strings to a list of decimal numbers, which helps process numeric values extracted from the text.
 - The `aggregate_operations` function calculates various aggregate statistics (sum, average, median, minimum, maximum) from a list of numbers and returns the results in a dictionary.

-Note that you must have the appropriate credentials (`VISION_KEY`) and endpoint (`VISION_ENDPOINT`) configured for the Azure AI for Vision API to use this module.
+Note that you must have the appropriate credentials (`VISION_KEY`) and endpoint (`VISION_ENDPOINT`) configured for the Azure AI Vision API to use this module.

 Finally, we must modify the `app.py` file so our code can use the `process_ocr` function of the `ocr_helper.py` file.